 Summers should be fun.
 Whether you are firing up the barbecue in the backyard, jumping in the pool, or going on the all-American road trip, here are some summer safety tips for Georgia to keep mishaps from spoiling your fun with friends and family this summer:

-Stay Safe on Your Road Trip
+Stay Safe on Your Road Trip in Georgia

 These are the four most likely causes of problems that could ruin your summer road trip and how to prevent them: